Aniket-Muthal/loan-approval-prediction-kaggle-competition/README.md

 # 🏦 Loan Approval Prediction using Machine Learning

-A supervised learning project to predict loan approval decisions based on applicant financial and credit attributes using advanced classification models.
+A supervised learning project to predict loan approval decisions based on applicants financial and credit attributes using advanced classification models.

 ---
 ## 📖 Overview